tstephen/knowprocess.com/wp-content/plugins/wordfence/readme.txt

 9. Logging in is easy with Wordfence 2FA.

 == Changelog ==

+= 7.10.3 - July 31, 2023 =
+* Improvement: Updated GeoIP database
+* Fix: Added missing text domain to translation function call
+* Fix: Corrected inconsistent styling of switch controls
+* Change: Made MySQLi storage engine the default for Flywheel hosted sites

+= 7.10.2 - July 17, 2023 =
+* Fix: Prevented bundled sodium_compat library from conflicting with versions included with older WordPress versions

+= 7.10.1 - July 12, 2023 =
+* Improvement: Added support for processing arrays of files in the WAF
+* Improvement: Refactored security event processing to send events in bulk
+* Improvement: Updated bundled sodium_compat and random_compat libraries
+* Fix: Prevented deprecation warning caused by dynamic property creation
+* Fix: Added translation support for additional strings
+* Change: Adjusted Wordfence registration UI

+= 7.10.0 - June 21, 2023 =
+* Improvement: Added translation support for strings from login security plugin
+* Improvement: Added translator notes regarding word order and hidden text
+* Improvement: Added translation support for additional strings
+* Improvement: Prevented scans from failing if unreadable directories are encountered
+* Improvement: Added help link to IPv4 scan option
+* Improvement: Updated scan result text to clarify meaning of plugins removed from wordpress.org
+* Improvement: Made "Increased Attack Rate" emails actionable
+* Improvement: Updated GeoIP database
+* Improvement: Updated JavaScript libraries
+* Fix: Corrected IPv6 address expansion
+* Fix: Ensured long request payloads for malicious requests are recorded in live traffic
+* Fix: Prevented "commands out of sync" database error messages when the database connection has failed
+* Fix: Prevented rare JSON encoding issues from breaking free license registration
+* Fix: Prevented PHP notice from being logged when request parameter is missing
+* Fix: Prevented deprecation warning in PHP 8.1
+* Change: Moved detection for old TimThumb files to malware signature
+* Change: Moved translation file from .po to .pot
+* Change: Renamed "Macedonia" to "North Macedonia, Republic of"

+= 7.9.3 - May 31, 2023 =
+* Improvement: Added exception handling to prevent WAF errors from being fatal
+* Fix: Corrected error caused by method call on null in WAF
+* Change: Deprecated support for PHP 5.5 and 5.6, ended support for PHP 5.3 and 5.4
+* Change: Specified WAF version parameter when requesting firewall rules

+= 7.9.2 - March 27, 2023 =
+* Improvement: The vulnerability severity score (CVSS) is now shown with any vulnerability findings from the scanner
+* Improvement: Changed several links during initial setup to open in a new window/tab so it doesn't interrupt installation
+* Change: Removed the non-https callback test to the Wordfence servers
+* Fix: Fixed an error on PHP 8 that could occur when checking for plugin updates and another plugin has a broken hook
+* Fix: Added a check for disabled functions when generating support diagnostics to avoid an error on PHP 8
+* Fix: Prevent double-clicking when activating 2FA to avoid an "already set up" error

+= 7.9.1 - March 1, 2023 =
+* Improvement: Further improved performance when viewing 2FA settings and hid user counts by default on sites with many users
+* Fix: Adjusted style inclusion and usage to prevent missing icons
+* Fix: Avoided using the ctype extension as it may not be enabled
+* Fix: Prevented fatal errors caused by malformed Central keys

+= 7.9.0 - February 14, 2023 =
+* Improvement: Added 2FA management shortcode and WooCommerce account integration
+* Improvement: Improved performance when viewing 2FA settings on sites with many users
+* Improvement: Updated GeoIP database
+* Fix: Ensured Captcha and 2FA scripts load on WooCommerce when activated on a sub-site in multisite
+* Fix: Prevented reCAPTCHA logo from being obscured by some themes
+* Fix: Enabled wfls_registration_blocked_message filter support for WooCommerce integration

+= 7.8.2 - December 13, 2022 =
+* Fix: Releasing same changes as 7.8.1, due to wordpress.org error

+= 7.8.1 - December 13, 2022 =
+* Improvement: Added more granualar data deletion options to deactivation prompt
+* Improvement: Allowed accessing diagnostics prior to completing registration
+* Fix: Prevented installation prompt from displaying when a license key is already installed but the alert email address has been removed

+= 7.8.0 - November 28, 2022 =
+* Improvement: Added feedback when login form is submitted with 2FA
+* Fix: Restored click support on login button when using 2FA with WooCommerce
+* Fix: Corrected display issue with reCAPTCHA score history graph
+* Fix: Prevented errors on PHP caused by corrupted login timestamps
+* Fix: Prevented deprecation notices on PHP 8.2 related to dynamic properties
+* Change: Updated Wordfence registration workflow

+= 7.7.1 - October 4, 2022 =
+* Fix: Prevented scan resume attempts from repeating indefinitely when the initial scan stage fails

+= 7.7.0 - October 3, 2022 =
+* Improvement: Added configurable scan resume functionality to prevent scan failures on sites with intermittent connectivity issues
+* Improvement: Added new scan result for vulnerabilities found in plugins that do not have patched versions available via WordPress.org
+* Improvement: Implemented stand-alone MMDB reader for IP address lookups to prevent plugin conflicts and support additional PHP versions
+* Improvement: Added option to disable looking up IP address locations via the Wordfence API
+* Improvement: Prevented successful logins from resetting brute force counters
+* Improvement: Clarified IPv6 diagnostic
+* Improvement: Included maximum number of days in live traffic option text
+* Fix: Made timezones consistent on firewall page
+* Fix: Added "Use only IPv4 to start scans" option to search
+* Fix: Prevented deprecation notices on PHP 8.1 when emailing the activity log
+* Fix: Prevented warning on PHP 8 related to process owner diagnostic
+* Fix: Prevented PHP Code Sniffer false positive related to T_BAD_CHARACTER
+* Fix: Removed unsupported beta feed option

+= 7.6.2 - September 19, 2022 =
+* Improvement: Hardened 2FA login flow to reduce exposure in cases where an attacker is able to obtain privileged information from the database

+= 7.6.1 - September 6, 2022 =
+* Fix: Prevented XSS that would have required admin privileges to exploit (CVE-2022-3144)

+= 7.6.0 - July 28, 2022 =
+* Improvement: Added option to start scans using only IPv4
+* Improvement: Added diagnostic for internal IPv6 connectivity to site
+* Improvement: Added AUTOMATIC_UPDATER_DISABLED diagnostic
+* Improvement: Updated password strength check
+* Improvement: Added support for scanning plugin/theme files in when using the WP_CONTENT_DIR/WP_PLUGIN_DIR constants
+* Improvement: Updated GeoIP database
+* Improvement: Made DISABLE_WP_CRON diagnostic more clear
+* Improvement: Added "Hostname" to Live Traffic message displayed for hostname blocking
+* Improvement: Improved compatibility with Flywheel hosting
+* Improvement: Adopted semantic versioning
+* Improvement: Added support for dynamic cookie redaction patterns when logging requests
+* Fix: Prevented scanned paths from being displayed as skipped in rare cases
+* Fix: Corrected indexed files count in scan messages
+* Fix: Prevented overlapping AJAX requests when viewing Live Traffic on slower servers
+* Fix: Corrected WP_DEBUG_DISPLAY diagnostic
+* Fix: Prevented extraneous warnings caused by DNS resolution failures
+* Fix: Corrected display issue with Save/Cancel buttons on All Options page
+* Fix: Prevented errors caused by WHOIS searches for invalid values

+= 7.5.11 - June 14, 2022 =
+* Improvement: Added option to toggle display of last login column on WP Users page
+* Improvement: Improved autocomplete support for 2FA code on Apple devices
+* Improvement: Prevented Batcache from caching block pages
+* Improvement: Updated GeoIP database
+* Fix: Prevented extraneous scan results when non-existent paths are configured using UPLOADS and related constants
+* Fix: Corrected issue that prevented reCAPTCHA scores from being recorded
+* Fix: Prevented invalid JSON setting values from triggering fatal errors
+* Fix: Made text domains consistent for translation support
+* Fix: Clarified that allowlisted IP addresses also bypass reCAPTCHA

+= 7.5.10 - May 17, 2022 =
+* Improvement: Improved scan support for sites with non-standard directory structures
+* Improvement: Increased accuracy of executable PHP upload detection
+* Improvement: Addressed various deprecation notices with PHP 8.1
+* Improvement: Improved handling of invalidated license keys
+* Fix: Corrected lost password redirect URL when used with WooCommerce
+* Fix: Prevented errors when live traffic data exceeds database column length
+* Fix: Prevented bulk password resets from locking out admins
+* Fix: Corrected issue that prevented saving country blocking settings in certain cases
+* Change: Updated copyright information

 = 7.5.9 - March 22, 2022 =
 * Improvement: Updated GeoIP database